Now here’s a question that used to cause a lot of conflict between marketing and sales teams.

 However, if there are positive signs, just not enough to indicate a sale for this quarter, keep the prospect on file and say hi a few months down the line.
 You may find the lead in a more favourable position to make a purchase.

 4. The lead is receptive and engaged with your information

-If you can see that this individual is signing up to regular updates from your business, filling out questionnaires or downloading eBooks and brochures, you are dealing with someone who is clearly trying to educate themselves about your business and your offering.
+If you can see that this individual is signing up to regular updates from your business, filling out questionnaires or downloading eBooks and brochures, you are dealing with someone who is clearly trying to educate themselves about your software offering.

-Using a CRM tool such as HubSpot, you will be able to track the kind of interaction that prospects are having with your content.
-This will then help you to show them the next step of your buyer’s journey with a lot more confidence.
+Using a CRM tool such as HubSpot allows you to track the kind of interaction prospects are having with your content.
+This will then help you to show them the next step on your buyer’s journey with a lot more confidence.

-Lead qualification will always be a unique process for every individual business depending on the nature of the products and services you sell, the size of your team, the tools and business models you employ to market your offering and, most importantly, your ideal buyer persona criteria.
+Lead qualification will always be a unique process for every SaaS business, depending on the nature of your industry, the size of your team and, most importantly, your ideal buyer persona criteria.

-When creating an inbound marketing strategy, we will help our clients to start outlining this process much more clearly by defining the metrics that both sales and marketing teams need to use in order to establish whether a lead is qualified or not.
-If you’re ready to start getting more quality leads and growing your business more rapidly, get in touch with us for a no obligation chat with our friendly Business Manager, Ellie.
+When creating an inbound marketing strategy, we help our clients to start outlining this process much more clearly by defining the metrics that both sales and marketing teams need to use in order to establish whether a lead is qualified or not.

 If you want to find out more about generating high quality leads for your SaaS offering, download our free eBook: 'Increase Leads & Conversion Rate with an Effective Free Trial Marketing Strategy'.